Ring Stick Up Cam full review

 The recordings will stay secure on Ring’s servers for six months before being deleted, with users able to download important videos to their PC/Mac/smartphone/tablet.

 There is no built-in storage so unless users opt for the paid cloud storage subscription, there’s no way to look at past events.
-With that being said, £2.50 per month is actually one of the cheapest cloud-based storage plans available for smart security cameras with others charging around £10 per month.
-There are cameras that do offer free cloud storage though, namely the Y-Cam Evo.
+With that being said, £2.50 / $3 per month is actually one of the cheapest cloud-based storage plans available for smart security cameras with others charging a lot more per month.

 One feature that separates the Ring Stick Up Cam from most other outdoor security cameras on the market is two-way talk: using the built-in speaker and microphone, you can hear and speak to those that you can see on camera.
 While it’s not as clear as a phone call, it can come in handy in a number of situations.
 It's a feature that isn't available in many outdoor security cameras so if two-way talk is important to you, the Stick Up Cam is a decent option.